 Through the UN's sustainability goals world leaders have set themselves the goal of eliminating world hunger, reducing poverty, obtaining food security, and advancing sustainable agriculture and food production by 2030.
 Norges Vel contributes to this through our commitments in a number of developing countries, first and foremost east and south regions in Africa.

-Norges Vel is different to many nonprofits with our sharp focus on business development.
+Norges Vel is different to many nonprofit organisations with our sharp focus on business development.
 We work on maximising effective organisation and the development of modern supply chains.
 The goal being that organised small scale producers gain a larger part of wealth creation through expanding processing and making connections to local, regional and international markets.

 Agriculture is the most effective poverty eradicator